06antor/FlowzaJS/README.md

 ![logoFlowza](logoFlowza.jpg)
 # FlowzaJS

 A lightweight, zero-dependency client-side router and page transition library for building fast, smooth, SPA-like navigation experiences.

+This is just a Quick Guide.
 For more  visit offical [FlowzaJS website](https://flowzajs.netlify.app)

 ---